sg16-unicode/sg16-meetings/README-2024.md

     make use in a formatter awkward.
-  - Jens added that `std::num_put` accepts an output iterator type as a template type parameter which defaults to `std::ostreambuf_iterator` and noted that a type appropriate for a formatter could presumably be provided, but that would require speifying that type.
+  - Jens added that `std::num_put` accepts an output iterator type as a template type parameter which defaults to `std::ostreambuf_iterator` and noted that a type appropriate for a formatter could presumably be provided, but that would require specifying that type.
   - Jens concluded that `std::num_put` might be too tied to iostreams to use with `std::format()`.
   - Tom asked if `std::format()` has been shipped with libstdc++.
   - Mark replied that an incomplete implementation was provided with gcc 13 and that gcc 14